tkrausjr/tanzu-validator/README.md

 # tanzu-validator
-WCP-Precheck project aims to make POC's and vSphere with Tanzu installations less painful for customers and overall more successful by quickly indentifying common misconfigurations and errors that would prevent a successful installation of WCP .
-The pre-checks can be run by VMware Tanzu SE's or Customers to quickly validate a vSphere environment is ready for a successful vSphere with Tanzu Supervisor Cluster creation.
-The project has options for testing both NSX-T based and vSphere based networking for vSphere with Tanzu and can be run as a standalone script or via Docker.
+tz-validate can be run to quickly validate a vSphere with Tanzu environment is ready and healthy.

+## Use Cases
+New deployment of a site - Validate Tanzu environment is ready to go After power outage or periodically to check environment readiness.
+Quickly check a site or all sites for Software versions used for ALB, VC, SC, ESXi

 ## Test Coverage
-For updated test coverage, see the Test_Coverage.md document in this repo.
+For updated test coverage, see the Test_Coverage.md document in the docs folder of this repo.

 ## 1 - Create and Populate the Parameters file used for input values
 Download the sample parameters file from this repo or copy and paste below to a parameters file named **test_params.yaml** in the $HOME folder on the system where you will run the validation script.